Menu

 Topic

 The local community underpins all our research and conservation work—we depend on their goodwill and cooperation.
-Thus, regular community engagement is extremely important to the Project.
+Thus, ongoing community engagement is extremely important to the Project.

 The Science Coordinators, Project Volunteers, and undergraduate interns have continued to volunteer themselves every Friday to teach the students at the Government Secondary School in Yelwa.
 They teach several subjects including Mathematics, English, Biology, Chemistry, Physics, Basic Science, and Basic Technology.